Financial Aid for Law Students

 For students under Tier 1 Study Loan scheme, interest is waived during the repayment period of 5 years.
 Interest will start accruing if repayment is made beyond the 5-year period.

-For students under Tier 2 Study Loan scheme, interest will start accruing on the first (1st) day of the third (3rd) month following the borrower's graduation.
+For students under the Tier 2 Study Loan scheme, interest will commence after the borrower's graduation.

 How to Apply (2-Part Process)